Herbert-Research/gastric-cancer-staging-visualization/README.md

     observational data and should not be used for causal inference without institutional validation.
 - Reported survival summaries reflect overall survival only; disease-free intervals were not uniformly available in the 2018 release.
+- Kaplan–Meier curves showcase the full hazard trajectory for each AJCC stage; expanded KM and log-rank analyses are planned for the prospective dissertation phase once local registries are enrolled.

 ## Repository Stewardship